-according to the national cancer institute molecular testing is a laboratory test that checks for certain genes, proteins, or other molecules in a sample of tissue, blood, or other body fluid. molecular tests also check for certain changes in a gene or chromosome that may cause or affect the chance of developing a specific disease or disorder, such as cancer.
-A molecular test may be done with other procedures, such as biopsies, to help diagnose some types of cancer.
-It may also be used to help plan treatment, find out how well treatment is working, or make a prognosis.
+according to the national cancer institute molecular testing is a laboratory test that checks for certain genes, proteins, or other molecules- known as biomarkers, in a sample of tissue, blood, or other body fluid. molecular tests also check for certain changes in a gene or chromosome that may cause or affect the chance of developing a specific disease or disorder, such as cancer. a molecular test may be done to help diagnose some types of cancer, to help plan treatment, find out how well treatment is working, or to make a prognosis.

 strong evidence now exists to support molecular testing in patients with various types of cancer, including lung carcinoma, melanoma, colorectal carcinoma, and acute myeloid leukemia, these markers are an essential component of routine clinical practice and standard of care. these molecular markers can also help predict response to treatment.

 improved treatment, fewer side effects, less time on treatment and improved quality of care, not only improve quality of life for patients but also account for important cost benefits for our healthcare system, more effective use of resources and decrease the burden on the healthcare system.